2025 Gaza Strip aid distribution killings: 1–15 June

 On 11 June, an additional 25 people were killed at night near a GHF food distribution center.
 Once again, the Israeli government claims to have been firing warning shots at "suspects", while the Palestinian Civil Defence claims that the IDF opened fire.
 Another 14 were killed by the IDF near a GHF center, according to the Nasser Hospital.
-At this point, the total deaths near GHF centers has increased to 223, with the total injuries rising to 1,858.
+At this point, the total deaths near GHF centers have increased to 223, with the total injuries rising to 1,858.
 There were a total of 60 killed by the IDF on 11 June.

-On 12 June 26 more people were killed by Israeli drone attacks while waiting near the aid distribution centres.
+On 12 June, 26 more people were killed by Israeli drone attacks while waiting near the aid distribution centres.
 The total dead near GHF aid centers has risen to 245 and the wounded to 2,152 by this time.
 The Gaza Humanitarian Foundation meanwhile accused Hamas of killing eight of its aid workers, injuring 21 others, and possibly taking some hostage in an attack on a bus carrying over two dozen of its Palestinian staff west of Khan Yunis.
 The organization also said that members of Hamas had intimidated hospital staff from treating the aid workers.
 Social media within Gaza said that Hamas targeted the bus because it was transporting GHF employees linked to Yasser Abu Shabab.
 Referring to the same event, Al-Khazindar Company, a Palestinian group that works with GHF, said that Hamas militants had targeted its workers and killed eight people in its attack.
 The company director said that Hamas had threatened the killed workers and that his other workers had been beaten and shot.
-The police force of the Gaza Strip claimed that on 12 June its Sahm unit killed 12 Popular Forces militants backed by Israel, publishing a video purportedly showing their bodies.
-The Popular Forces meanwhile claimed to have killed five Hamas militants.
+The police force of the Gaza Strip said that on 12 June its Sahm unit killed 12 Popular Forces militants backed by Israel, publishing a video purportedly showing their bodies.
+The Popular Forces meanwhile said to have killed five Hamas militants.
 The Abu Shabab group said on Facebook that its members were not targeted by Hamas in the bus attack.
 GHF said that they do not work with the Abu Shabab group and that its staff includes unarmed Palestinian workers as well as armed international contractors, who are mostly American, and guard the centers.
 The bus attack occurred after Hamas issued a warning in the prior week that any individual or company in cooperation with GHF would receive "decisive and uncompromising action."
 Hamas reiterated the warning on 8 June, saying it had commanded its forces to strike those in cooperation with the GHF.
 The Abu Shabab militia also accused Hamas of detaining and killing aid staff.

 From 13 to 14 June, an additional 29 aid seekers were killed and over 380 were wounded by the IDF near aid distribution centers.
-The total number of aid seekers killed and wounded by the IDF has risen to 274 and 2,532 respectively.
+The total number of aid seekers killed and wounded by the IDF has risen to 274 and 2,532, respectively.